Itmanco/ClassRoom/README.md

 ---

+## ⚠️ Development Status and Future Plans

+**This project is currently under active development.**

+### Planned Enhancements

+* **Student List Modification**: Functionality to allow adding, removing, and editing the list of students.
+* **Course Management**: Functionality to manage and organize seating lists for multiple, different courses (classes).

+### Important Note

+* The button to **persist (save) a new classroom reorganization is disabled until the user logs in**.
+Permanent data saving requires authentication via Firebase Authentication.

+---

 ## 📂 Component Overview

 The application is primarily structured around the following Vue components:

 * **`ClassroomManager.vue`**:
     * This is the heart of the application, handling most of the seating management logic.
     * It's responsible for data interaction with Firestore (loading and saving student lists and seating arrangements).
     * It provides the main functionalities like managing tabs, randomizing seating charts, and saving new layouts.
     * It renders the `MyClassroom` component as its child.
 * **`MyClassroom.vue`**:
     * A presentational component responsible for displaying the current arrangement of desks.
     * It receives desk data and the classroom title as props from `ClassroomManager`.
     * It arranges and displays the desks, typically in rows of two, and simulates a whiteboard at the front of the classroom.
     * It renders `StudentDesk` components as its children.
 * **`StudentDesk.vue`**:
     * Represents a single desk within the classroom layout.
     * It's responsible for rendering the students occupying the desk, applying different styles based on student gender or if the slot is empty.
     * It handles click interactions on students to toggle the display of their detailed information (name and hiragana).
     * Includes specific visual adjustments for desks occupied by only one student.

 ---